Tropical Geometric Compactification of Moduli, I - $M_g$ case -: Introduction

-Throughout this article, we basically work over the complex number field $\mathbb{C}$, unless otherwise stated.
+Throughout this article, we work over the complex number field $\mathbb{C}$ unless otherwise stated.

+\begin{ack} The first version of this paper appeared in June, 2014 (arXiv:1406.7772) and this is a revised exposition of the \textit{former half}, i.e. the $M_g$ case, of the original preprint.
+The companion paper \cite{Od.Ag} is a revision of the \textit{latter half}, i.e. the $A_g$ part of arXiv:1406.7772, together which included later developments.

-\begin{ack} The author would like to thank R.Laza, V.Tosatti, S.Honda, D.Kishimoto, T.Nishinou, T.Yamaguchi for helpful discussions and S.Donaldson, K.Irie, H.Iritani, R.Thomas for their helpful comments and interests which encouraged me.
+The author would like to thank Radu Laza, Valentino Tosatti, Shouhei Honda, Daisuke Kishimoto, Takeo Nishinou, Takao Yamaguchi for helpful discussions and Simon Donaldson, Kei Irie, Hiroshi Iritani, Nariya Kawazumi, Richard Thomas for their helpful comments and interests which encouraged me.
+The author also would like to thank Lionel Lang for teaching him his paper \cite{LL} (see Remark \ref{LL}) on June of 2015, and thank also the anonymous referee and Yoshiki Oshima who helped the author to improve the presentation recently.

-This paper is dedicated to fifteen years memory of \textit{Kentaro Nagao}.
+This paper and its companion paper \cite{Od.Ag} are dedicated to fifteen years memory of \textit{Kentaro Nagao}.
 Looking back, I can never stop deeply thanking Nagao-san for all the inspirations from the beginning and the warm friendliness.
-Hope he would be delighted again. \end{ack}
+I hope he would be delighted again.